• Skip to primary navigation

 Vary the refried beans

-• Instead of refried pinto beans, use refried black beans.
+• Instead of refried pinto beans, use refried black beans or chipotle black bean dip.

 • Instead of homemade refried beans, warm a can of vegetarian refried beans.